Professor Elizabeth Magowan

 Elizabeth was awarded the Sir John Hammond Award in 2017, from the British Society of Animal Science, in recognition of her scientific work in collaboration with industry.

-Key achievements for Elizabeth include performing the scientific co-ordinator of a multi-million euro EU FP7 project ECO FCE, leading AFBI’s membership of the UK Centre of Excellence for Livestock (CIEL) as well as undertaking the role of interim director of CIEL in its formative months and currently being a Vice President of BSAS.
+Key achievements for Elizabeth include performing the scientific co-ordinator of a multi-million euro EU FP7 project ECO FCE, leading AFBI’s membership of the UK Centre of Excellence for Livestock (CIEL) as well as undertaking the role of interim director of CIEL in its formative months.
+Elizabeth is also currently a Vice President of the British Society of Animal Science.
+Elizabeth has also recently chaired UK wide consortiums of academics to deliver flagship reports for the Centre of Innovation and Excellence in Livestock on Livestock farming and net zero.

-Elizabeth’s current role involves significant co-ordination of AFBI’s science in the area of sustainable agri-food production as well as leading important AFBI initiatives, for example the development of a Strategic Science Framework to 2030 and development of important alliances and partnerships such as with QUB and CAFRE.
+Elizabeth’s current role as Director of Sustainable Agri-Food Sciences in AFBI involves significant co-ordination of AFBI’s science in the area of sustainable agri-food production as well as leading important AFBI initiatives, for example the development of AFBI’s Science Strategy to 2030 and development of important alliances and partnerships such as with QUB and CAFRE.